pingcap/docs-dm/en/handle-performance-issues.md

 After constructing SQL statements from binlog event, DM uses `worker-count` queues to concurrently write these statements to the downstream.
 However, to avoid too many monitoring entries, DM performs the modulo `8` operation on the IDs of concurrent queues.
 This means that all concurrent queues correspond to one item from `q_0` to `q_7`.

-`DML queue remain length` indicates in the concurrent processing queue, the number of DML statements that have not been consumed and start to be written downstream.
+`DML queue remain length` indicates in the concurrent processing queue, the number of DML statements that have not been consumed and have not started to be written downstream.
 Ideally, the curves corresponding to each `q_*` are almost the same.
 If not, it indicates that the concurrent load is extremely unbalanced.

 If the load is not balanced, confirm whether tables need to be replicated have primary keys or unique keys.
 If these keys do not exist, add the primary keys or the unique keys; if these keys do exist while the load is not balanced, upgrade DM to v1.0.5 or later versions.